 Smooth Texture Implants

 These implants have the smoothest, most natural feeling texture.
 Many patients prefer them as they do not feel different under the skin.
 However, smooth implants are more likely to move in the breast pocket as their surface can be difficult for natural tissue to adhere.
-Smooth-surfaced implants feel softer than textured surfaced implants and are relatively easy to insert
+Implants with a smooth texture often feel softer than those with texture on the surface.
+Furthermore, they are relatively easy to insert.

 4. Breast Implant Shapes – Round Breast Implants or Teardrop Shaped Implants (Anatomical)

 Are round implants or Teardrop shaped breast implants better?
-The answer is – it depends on numerous factors and that after surgery, you and others may not be able to tell the difference.
+The answer like most things is that it depends on numerous factors.
+Things to concider include;

-- Round implants, a popular option, can leave patients with just as natural-looking results as teardrop implants in many cases, so long as the right Surgical placement approach is used.
+Round implants, can leave patients with just as natural-looking results as teardrop implants in many cases, so long as they use the right Surgical placement approach.

-- Droopy breast skin may require a breast lift or a combined surgery of a Breast Lift/Breast Augmentation using breast implants (Breast Augmentation Mastopexy).
+Droopy breast skin may require a breast lift or a combination surgery of a Breast Lift/Breast Augmentation using breast implants (Breast Augmentation Mastopexy).